midhunkalarikkal/FullDomain/Notes/js.md

 This component is also known as the Thread of Execution.

-`When executing a program its first phase is memory creation` In this phase inside the memory component for variales is assigned to undefined and the functions are stored with the functions whole code
+`When executing a program its first phase is memory creation` In this phase inside the memory component for variales is assigned to undefined and the functions are stored with the functions whole code ( only for normal function not for arrow function )

 `The second phase is code execution phase`
 In this phase the variables will assign with thier actual value in the program